 y = dbinom(x, size = n, prob = 0.5)

-# for which psoriasis and higher BMI occur in same individual
+# for which psoriasis and higher BMI occur in the same individual

-# and y is probability of that observation under the null hypothesis.
+# and y is the probability of that observation under the null hypothesis.

 # main = gives the title for the plot.
 It should be in quotes " ".

-# t = "l" means that plotting type is "line", that is, points are connected by line.
+# t = "l" means that the plotting type is "line", that is, points are connected by a line.

-# yaxs = "i" forces the plotting area strictly to the range of observed values on y-axis.
+# yaxs = "i" forces the plotting area strictly to the range of the observed values on the y-axis.

-# Let's also mark our real observation that was 71.
+# Let's also mark our actual observation that was 71.

 x.obs = 71